Question: Is this doctoral cohort limited to only Muckleshoot tribal member

 Question: What does the application process look like?

-Answer: The application for the Doctoral Program in Educational Leadership is a 100% online application, where all required documents are uploaded to the digital platform through the Univeristy of Washington Graduate School.
-To learn more about the items required for the online application, click here: https://www.tacoma.uw.edu/node/22434.
+Answer: The application for the Doctoral Program in Educational Leadership is a 100% online application, where all required documents are uploaded to the digital platform through the University of Washington Graduate School.
+To learn more about the items required for the online application, click here: https://www.tacoma.uw.edu/soe/el/how-apply.

 Question: How do I apply?

 Answer: You may apply to the EdD Program by visiting the Graduate School website: http://grad.uw.edu/admissions/apply-now/.
-You will need to create an online account, if you do not have one, or you may log in to your account if you've already have one created.
+You will need to create an online account, if you do not have one, or you may log into your account if you already have one created.

 Question: Is there a deadline for submitting the online application?